What is a Betting System?

 - The betting systems that work, you will never find the details of.

 Now, with that off my chest, let's have a chat about betting systems, because, as a betting systems enthusiast with over 25 years of experience, I feel I am well placed to say that betting systems, despite the above, are still fun, challenging, rewarding and can bring in profits for a short period of time.

 The caveat to this section is these systems work if you pick the right races and the right selections, which still requires an element of skill, and is not 100% systematic selection picking. however, the rules narrow down the possibilities of picking the wrong selections sufficiently to give them the System name

-This system requires you to have a Betting Exchange Account - This is a list of the best betting exchanges in the UK
+This system requires you to have a Betting Exchange Account - here is a list of the best betting exchanges in the United Kingdom.

 You are looking for runners who are very lowly priced, preferably under 2.80 combined.